wygulmage/xmobar/readme.md

         Run Com "date" ["+\"%a %b %_d %H:%M\""] "mydate" 600

-can be used in the output template as `%mydate%`
+can be used in the output template as `%mydate%`.

+Sometimes, you don't mind if the command executed exits with an error, or you might want to display a custom message in that case.
+To that end, you can use the `ComX` variant:

+`ComX ProgramName Args ExitMessage Alias RefreshRate`

+Works like `Com`, but displaying `ExitMessage` (a string) if the execution fails.
+For instance:

+        Run ComX "date" ["+\"%a %b %_d %H:%M\""] "N/A" "mydate" 600

+will display "N/A" if for some reason the `date` invocation fails.

 ## Other Plugins